-- 4.23 The draft Plan Strategy will set out Council's objectives and strategic policies regarding the future development of the area.
-It will be a public consultation document and form a key part of the public participation process. - 4.24 It is important to stress that the draft Plan Strategy is a public consultation document and is not the final plan.
-It is an indication of our intentions regarding the future development of the area, and is a key part of the public participation process.

-4.25 We will:

-- issue a public notice in the local newspapers currently being used by Council (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), the Belfast Gazette and on the council website for two consecutive weeks.
-This notice should state: - Publication of Draft Plan Strategy and accompanying Sustainability Appraisal including the Environmental Report and Equality Report and how to view or obtain copies; - o The dates and locations of public exhibitions; - The 8 week consultation period and closing date for receipt of representations to the Draft Plan Strategy and accompanying SA Report and Equality Impact Assessment; - o Detailing of the location and times of when the Draft Plan Strategy and accompanying Sustainability Appraisal will be available for inspection during normal working hours i.e. the Council's principal offices and such places within the Council District as the Council considers appropriate. - make the Draft Plan Strategy, the SA Report, including the Environmental Report and Equality Report, Topic-based Evidence base Papers and the Public Consultation Report available on the council website, at the Council Offices in Derry and Strabane and provide hard copies upon request at a specified price; - produce a document indicating the period within which representations on the development plan document can be made; - hold a launch and exhibition to announce the publication of the Draft Plan Strategy and issue press releases; - publish on the Council's website: - the Draft Plan Strategy; - such supporting documents as in the opinion of the Council are relevant; - notice of the address of where representations can be sent. - hold public exhibitions at advertised locations where Planning Officers will be available to answer any questions; - write to key consultees and elected members to inform them of; the publication of the Draft Plan Strategy, the dates of the public exhibitions; the 8 week consultation period and the closing date for representations and provide them with a copy of the document; - write to all who submitted a representation to the POP informing them of the publication of the Draft Plan Strategy and accompanying documents; advising how they can view or obtain copies; the dates of the public exhibitions; the 8 week consultation period and closing date for representations;
+- 4.23 The draft Plan Strategy set out the Council's objectives and strategic policies regarding the future development of the area.
+It was a public consultation document and formed a key part of the public participation process. - 4.24 It is important to stress that the draft Plan Strategy is a public consultation document and is not the final Plan.
+It is an indication of our intentions regarding the future development of the area, and is a key part of the public participation process. - 4.25 The LDP draft Plan Strategy (dPS) was launched on 2nd December 2019 and was consulted upon to 27th January 2020.
+Due to a potential legal technicality over the advertisement dates, a further period of consultation was advertised and held between 11th September and 6th November 2020.
+We: - issued a public notice in the local newspapers currently being used by Council (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News) for two consecutive weeks, as well as the Belfast Gazette and on the Council's website.
+This notice stated: - Publication of Draft Plan Strategy and accompanying Sustainability Appraisal including the Environmental Report and Equality Report and how to view or obtain copies; - o The dates and locations of public exhibitions; - The 8- week consultation period and closing date for receipt of representations to the Draft Plan Strategy and accompanying SA Report and Equality Impact Assessment; - Details of the location and times of when the Draft Plan Strategy and accompanying Sustainability Appraisal were available for inspection during normal working hours i.e. the Council's principal offices and such places within the Council District as the Council considers appropriate. - made the Draft Plan Strategy, the SA Report, including the Environmental Report and Equality Report, Topic-based Evidence base Papers and the Public Consultation Report available on the Council's website, at the Council Offices in Derry and Strabane and provided hard copies upon request at a specified price; - produced a document indicating the period within which representations on the development Plan document can be made; - held a launch and exhibition to announce the publication of the Draft Plan Strategy and issued press releases; - publish on the Council's website: - the Draft Plan Strategy; - such supporting documents as in the opinion of the Council are relevant; - notice of the address of where representations can be sent. - held public exhibitions at advertised locations where Planning Officers were available to answer any questions;

+- wrote to key consultees and elected members to inform them of; the publication of the Draft Plan Strategy, the dates of the public exhibitions; the 8-week consultation period and the closing date for representations and provided them with a copy of the document or link thereto; - wrote to all who submitted a representation to the POP informing them of the publication of the Draft Plan Strategy and accompanying documents; advising how they could view or obtain copies; the dates of the public exhibitions; the 8-week consultation period and closing date for representations;

-Stage 2(a): Public Inspection of Draft Plan Representations & Invite Counter-Representations.
+Stage 2(a): Public Inspection of Draft Plan Strategy Representations & Invite Counter-Representations (took place in March 2020 and from November 2020 to January 2021)

-4.26 All representations made during the specified 8 week consultation period to the Draft Plan Strategy Documents will be made available for public inspection as part of the public consultation process to allow for a further 8 week period for counter representations.
+4.26 All representations (Reps) made during the specified 8-week consultation period to the Draft Plan Strategy Documents were to be made available for public inspection as part of the public consultation process to allow for a further 8-week period for counter representations.